luthemes/individuality/readme.txt

 == Changelog ==
 Version: 1.1.4
 - align right for the navigation
+- add a space between the content and continue reading

 Version: 1.1.3
 - Fixed all media queries for navigation